What is over 50s life insurance?

 Some people move to this type of cover once their Life Insurance Plan has ended.
-Bear in mind that you can’t get joint cover with over 50s cover, it’s just for one.
+Just note that you can’t get joint cover with over 50s life insurance.
 Here’s more about the difference between the two types of life insurance.

 How does over 50s life insurance work?